 Regardless of the situation and the relationship you have with your abuser, you must be able to recognize that you are a victim.
-When you are under the influence of someone, you tend to accept behaviour that is typically unacceptable.
+When you are under the influence of someone, you tend to accept behavior that is typically unacceptable.
 Listening to the reactions of those around you is often a good way to become aware of the situation.
 Being belittled, humiliated, mistreated or physically harmed should never be considered normal or commonplace.

 Once you are aware of this, you must break the "harmful bubble".
-Talking to a friend, a doctor or a therapist is a good way to get out of this psychological phenomenon.
+Talking to a friend, a doctor, or a therapist is a good way to get out of this psychological phenomenon.
 Hearing from someone that what you are going through is not normal, helps to make you aware of the seriousness of the situation.